 Under New Hampshire law, specifically RSA 193:1, parents/guardians have a legal obligation to make sure that their children who are at least 6 years of age and under18 years of age attend school for the entire school year and during all the time that public schools are in session.
 The Litchfield School Board discourages parents from scheduling family vacations other than during designated school vacations.
-Make up work will be provided in accordance with handbook guidelines.
+Teachers shall provide known essential assignments that would be completed during the period of absence.
+After the student(s) returns to class and turns in the work, the teacher(s) will assess whether additional assignments are necessary for the student(s) to demonstrate competency.
 Parents/Guardians are expected to contact the school to inform the school of their child's absence.